 ''These drivers are so dangerous, man,'' Hamilton lamented over the radio to his engineer.

-Hamilton and Vettel are level on 43 points in the championship race with one win each.
+Hamilton and Vettel are level on points in the title race with a first and second place each.
 Vettel won the season-opening Australian GP and Hamilton, who has secured both pole positions, won in China last weekend.

-When drivers took to their cars at 2 p.m. local time (1100 GMT), the track temperature was 46 degrees (115 F).
+When drivers took to their cars at 2 p.m. for P1, the track temperature was 46 degrees (115 F).
 Red Bull's Max Verstappen was third in that, Hamilton 10th, and Bottas 14th.

-Finnish driver Kimi Raikkonen's session ended early after his Ferrari sustained engine damage before he could even complete a timed lap.
+Raikkonen's session ended early after his Ferrari sustained engine damage before he completed a timed lap.

-He pulled up on the side of the track, climbed out with his helmet still on and started walking back to the paddock despite the intense desert heat.
+He pulled over, climbed out with his helmet still on and started walking back to the paddock despite the intense desert heat.
 Raikkonen, whose nickname is ''Iceman,'' eventually hitched a lift the rest of the way on a scooter.
-Meanwhile, his Ferrari was lifted off the track by a crane, with the team saying the problem was overheating in the turbo area.
+Meanwhile, Ferrari said the car problem was overheating in the turbo area.